-The circular transition is an essential prerequisite for more sustainable economic growth, while establishing sustainable ecosystems is becoming crucial to our wellbeing.
-The realisation of these objectives plays a key role in the socio-economic developments of tomorrow.
+The Benelux region is working on sustainable development and the green transition for more sustainable economic growth, while establishing sustainable ecosystems is becoming crucial to our wellbeing.

 Our market economy and consumption patterns have brought us much prosperity.
 At the same time, they are gradually leading to the depletion of our resources, all while generating waste and carbon emissions, decreasing biodiversity and augmenting water shortages and natural disasters.
 The circular economy offers a way to slow down this cycle through a change in mentality among consumers and producers.
 The Benelux countries are committed to the transition to a circular economy by focusing on projects such as: